StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-manipulation/SUBMIT_TASK.md

 - [CREATE TABLE AS SELECT](../data-definition/CREATE_TABLE_AS_SELECT.md) (from v3.0 onwards)
 - [INSERT](./INSERT.md) (from v3.0 onwards)

 You can view the list of tasks by querying `INFORMATION_SCHEMA.tasks`, or view the execution history of tasks by querying `INFORMATION_SCHEMA.task_runs`.
-For more information, see [Usage Notes](#usage-notes)
+For more information, see [Usage Notes](#usage-notes).

 ## Syntax